103rd Expeditionary Sustainment Command: History

 The 103rd Expeditionary Sustainment Command initially formed as the 103rd Infantry Division (United States), organized as a reserve division on 9 September 1921, in Denver, Colorado.
 It was ordered into active service on 15 November 1942 at Camp Claiborne, Louisiana.

 The 103rd Infantry Division was activated as a reserve division on 7 May 1947 in Des Moines, Iowa.
 In February 1963, its combat elements were redesignated and reorganized as the 205th Infantry Brigade and the 103rd Operational Headquarters.
 In June of that year, that headquarters was redesignated 103rd Command Headquarters (Divisional).
 In December 1965, it was reorganized as the 103rd Support Brigade.
 The 103rd Support Brigade was redesignated and reorganized as the 103rd Corps Support Command (COSCOM) in September 1977.
 The 103rd COSCOM was the first corps support command in the U.S. Army Reserve.

 On 15 September 1993, the 103rd COSCOM inactivated.
 Out of the inactivation of the 103rd COSCOM was the birth of two new reserve units: the 19th Theater Army Area Command (CONUS) and the 3rd COSCOM (CONUS).

 On 14 February 2006 the 103rd was redesignated as Headquarters and Headquarters Company, 103rd Expeditionary Sustainment Command.
 The 103rd Expeditionary Sustainment Command re-activated as a reserve command effective 16 September 2006.
 Although the division was officially relocated to the Iowa and Minnesota area in 1947, its Cactus Patch still reflects the unit's original geographic locations.
 The 103rd has transformed from an infantry division, to a support brigade, to a corps support command, to an Expeditionary Sustainment Command.

 Operation Iraqi Freedom

 In April 2010, the 103rd ESC deployed to Iraq in support of operations Iraqi Freedom and New Dawn and provided logistics and support to forces throughout the country.

-103rd ESC's first deployment as an expeditionary sustainment command.
+This was the 103rd ESC's first deployment as an expeditionary sustainment command.
 The 103rd ESC's mission in Iraq was to reduce the footprint of the U.S. military presence in Iraq by providing logistical support and assistance with the responsible drawdown of equipment while simultaneously sustaining troops in theater.
 More than half the soldiers currently assigned to the 103rd ESC have been deployed previously to Iraq or Afghanistan with different units in support of other missions.

 Operation Enduring Freedom

 On 16 June 2013, Soldiers from the 103rd ESC were deployed to Afghanistan in support of Operation Enduring Freedom (OEF) and provide Combat Service Support capabilities within Regional Command East (RC East) and Regional Command North (RC North), in support of Operation Enduring Freedom.
 The deployed Soldiers came from the 203rd Transportation Company (Inland) to participate in this deployment as the 203rd Inland Cargo Transportation Company.
+The unit was officially deployed under Operation Spartan Shield.